Noor807/Noor807/README.md

 Rainydays is a dynamic online jacket store designed for both men and women, offering a wide range of stylish and functional outerwear.
 The website showcases a modern and user-friendly interface, built using (HTML, CSS, and JavaScript).
-It integrates seamlessly with client-provided API endpoints to deliver real-time product information and enhance user experience.

 #### -Science Musueum:

 https://lillestrom-smuseum.netlify.app

-The Science Museum website is an engaging and informative platform designed to showcase the museum's attractions, events, and educational programs for children aged 7-11.Built using (HTML and CSS,) the site aims to provide a user-friendly experience that encourages exploration and learning about science in a fun and interactive way.
+The Science Museum website is an engaging and informative platform designed to showcase the museum's attractions, events, and educational programs for children aged 7-11.Built with (HTML and CSS,)

 #### -HotView Labs

  https://pagehotviewlabs.netlify.app

  HotView Labs is an innovative online platform dedicated to sharing insights, research findings, and developments in the fields of technology, science, and education.
-Designed to serve as a comprehensive resource for professionals ,educators, and enthusiasts, the website features a blog-style layout that emphasizes readability and engagement.
  The website showcases a modern and user-friendly interface, built using (HTML, CSS, and JavaScript).

  ## Contact here: